Quick Answer

 Vaughan's first-submission deficiency rate runs 50–55%.

-Top rejection reasons we see at Konstruction Group:
+Top rejection reasons Konstruction Group sees:

 - missing acoustic reports for properties near Highway 7, 400, or 407